capoxix/ADT-Algorithm-Notes/README.md

     - if val < node, go to left-side
         - if left-side is empty, insert into it
         - if not, compare with ndoe and decide side to keep going left/right through comparison
-- **delete**
+- **delete [Hibbard deleteion]**
     - if on left-side and not a leaf
         - replace with node < parent
         - greater than left subtree
         - smaller than right subtree
     - if on right-side and not a leaf
         - replace with node > parent
-        - greater than left subtree
+        - greater than left subtree (pick biggest on left-subtree)
+            - go left-side, right-most node
+                - if right-most node has a left-child, this node replaces it as child of right-most node's parent
-        - smaller than right subtree
+        - smaller than right subtree (pick from left-subtree)
+- **balanced binary tree**
+    - difference in depth for left and right sub-tree is at most 1
+    - both left and right sub-tree are balanced